 Cutting Edge Communications are brief, original reports of significant advances that merit accelerated processing and publication.
 Authors should submit their papers to the Editor-in-Chief, along with a letter outlining the reasons that the work is thought to fall within this category.
 If the editor agrees that the manuscript potentially provides valuable new information that clearly merits rapid dissemination, processing will be expedited.
 Otherwise, the manuscript will be processed as a regular submission.

 Original Research Reports are full-length descriptions of original research in all fields of stem cell therapy and progenitor cell biology.
 The investigation may focus on basic science, clinical outcomes, or applications of cell therapy, processing, and transplantation.
 Processing of these papers will be expedited, and every effort will be made to provide fast turnaround times and to avoid undue delays in the reviewing process.

 Technology Reports briefly and succinctly describe improvements or helpful modifications in procedures used for processing, purging,characterizing, and culturing stem cells and progenitors, and other tissues of interest.

 Letters to the Editor: Letters to the Editor(s) are welcomed, but with a 500 word limit and no more than one (1) table OR figure, and with a maximum of four (4) references.

 Liebert Instant Online (LION)

 To enable the release of new scientific findings as quickly as possible, the Journal has adopted a policy of pre-publishing all manuscripts in unedited format upon acceptance.
 The papers will have undergone full peer review but will not have been copyedited, typeset, or proofread by the authors.
-It is anticipated that all our authors are excited to take advantage of this accelerated publication service.
-Effective March 3, 2008, accepted papers will immediately appear online as a part of Liebert Instant Online (LION) This will not affect the eventual decision on acceptance of your manuscript.
+All accepted papers will appear online as a part of Liebert Instant Online (LION).